coding-is-fun-2025/GWC2025/README.md

 # GWC2025
-Girls Who Code Industry Immersion Day August 12th 2025<br>
+Girls Who Code Industry Immersion Day <br>

 - *Build your own offline AI that reads your documents and answers your questions*